ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

 - What would building an event sourcing layer on top of Datomic be like?
 - We're kind of unique because we built our service on top of Git, essentially, so not really abstracting anything in our data layer
 - Have we ever wanted to use Elasticsearch for denormalized background search?
-  - Related to stream processing, secondary indexes
+  - Related to stream processing, secondary indices
   - Problem of eventual consistency... have to be ok with some lag / inconsistencies
 - Can we SOLVE EVERYTHING with change data capture?
 - How does data residency affect Elasticsearch? (ex. countries, Enterprise)